briglx/AzureBillingReports/reports/README.md

 ![Point in time Report](../docs/PointInTimeReport.png)
 <!-- s![Whiteboard Diagram](../docs/Whiteboard.png) -->

-This reposistory demonstrates how to compare cost to a specific point in time.
+This reposistory demonstrates how to compare cost to a specific point in time (Baseline Date).

 - First obtain your enrollment id and a valid api authentication key.
 - Configure your environment